-32.3 Caveats
+28.3 Caveats

-Given the difference between the way Netmap and the DPDK approach packet I/O, there are caveats and limitations to be aware of when trying to use the compat_netmap library, the most important of these are listed below.
-These may change as the library is updated:
+Given the difference between the way Netmap and the DPDK approach packet I/O, there are caveats and limitations to be aware of when trying to use the compat\netmap library, the most important of which are listed below.
+Additional caveats are presented in the \$RTE\SDK/examples/netmap\compat/README.md file.
+These can change as the library is updated:

-• Any system call that can potentially affect file descriptors cannot be used with a descriptor returned by the rte_netmap_open() function.
+• Any system call that can potentially affect file descriptors cannot be used with a descriptor returned by the rte\netmap\open() function.